 \section{Limitations}

 While our proposed data augmentation framework for QP and LP instances is efficient and principled, several limitations remain.
 First, some transformations, e.g., \cref{sec:bias_prob,sec:rm_cons,sec:rm_var}, require access to the optimal primal-dual solution of the original problem, which may not always be available in practice.
-Second, our framework assumes convexity (i.e., $\vec{Q} \succ 0$) and feasibility of the problem, and does not directly extend to non-convex or infeasible cases.
-Besides, quadratically-constrained quadratic programming also lies beyond our scope.
-Also, we train and evaluate solely on synthetic QP and LP instances due to the scarcity and heterogeneity of real-world datasets.
-Benchmarks like MIPLIB \citep{gleixner2021miplib} and QPLIB \citep{furini2019qplib} contain too few samples and exhibit high variability in problem size and structure, making them unsuitable for training deep models.
-Finally, while our transformation framework is mathematically expressive, we restrict it to a small subset of efficient and feasible augmentations in practice, with the full expressive power not fully explored.
+Second, our framework assumes convexity (i.e., $\vec{Q} \succ 0$) and problem feasibility, and does not directly extend to non-convex or infeasible cases.
+Additionally, non-linear quadratic programming is beyond our scope.
+Also, we train and evaluate solely on synthetic QP and LP instances because real-world datasets are scarce and heterogeneous.
+Benchmarks such as MIPLIB \citep{gleixner2021miplib} and QPLIB \citep{furini2019qplib} contain too few samples and exhibit significant variability in problem size and structure, making them unsuitable for training deep models.
+Finally, while our transformation framework is mathematically expressive, we restrict it to a small subset of efficient, feasible augmentations in practice, leaving its full expressive power unexplored.